crescentii/CommonWealth_Submit/newseries/README.md

 # Reported Addresses

+This is my second time to submit report.
+Compared to the first series, in this report, I optimized my screening process, modified the data source, and added more fields to prove the witch address.
 You can get report address here [batches1](address1.csv), [batches2](address2.csv) and [batches3](address3.csv) or the following.

 ```

 ```

 # Description
-The Affinity Propagation algorithm is used to filter suspicious data four times, strictly reducing false positive samples, and the filtered cluster address data is highly similar.
+The Affinity Propagation algorithm is used to filter suspicious data **five** times, strictly reducing false positive samples, and the filtered cluster address data is highly similar.
 To reduce the possibility of false positive samples, I also manually checked most addresses in submitted cluster.
 In order to be sufficiently convincing, evidence of the homogenization operation of each cluster address on the entire chain is also provided.

 In the address screening, **special attention is paid to the number of decimal places in funding.
 Since the handling fee for withdrawing CELO from the Binance is 0.001, and normal users will not be bored enough to enter too many decimal places, So funding transactions with more than 3 decimal places are suspicious.**